hadeelhhawajreh/401-Reading-Notes/React2.md

 The most basic conditional rendering logic in React is done with a single if statement.

-Imagine you don’t want to render something in your React component, because it doesn’t have the necessary React props available.
-For instance, a List component in React shouldn’t render the list HTML elements in a view if there is no list of items in the first place.
-You can use a plain JavaScript if statement to return earlier
+React is, in our opinion, the premier way to build big, fast Web apps with JavaScript.
+It has scaled very well for us at Facebook and Instagram.

+One of the many great parts of React is how it makes you think about apps as you build them.
+In this document, we’ll walk you through the thought process of building a searchable product data table using React.

+### Lists and Keys

 ```javascript

 const users = [